s3664099/Computer_Space_Games/readme.md

 **30 October 2022**
 reconfigured the loader program to hold the start game function, and to call that start game function if the game is launched outside of the loader

+**31 October 2022**
+Finished the first game.
+Created a shell for the new games.